pimcore/pimcore/docs/Development_Documentation/05_Objects/05_External_System_Interaction.md

 Pimcore data objects can be created, filled and listed programmatically in order to realize batch imports and exports with only very few lines of code.

-Therefore the recommended way of interacting with external systems is using the php API of Pimcore and create a interaction layer with your custom php code.
+Therefore the recommended way of interacting with external systems is using the PHP API of Pimcore and create a interaction layer with your custom php code.
 This interaction layer can be within a Pimcore plugin, a library component, a rest or soap service or just a simple CLI command - you have the full flexibility.